 Correcting Labor Accrual Entries for Previous Days

 Managers will often make adjustments to labor entries in the POS system many days subsequent to when the labor was performed.
 For example, there might be workers who forgot to clock out on a given day, thereby causing the daily labor accrual to expense more labor than what was really used.
 Managers periodically review the hours in their POS system and make appropriate corrections.
-In order to update Restaurant365 with these POS corrections, and keep labor accruals accurate, the Restaurant365 integration re-sweeps all labor entries from the POS system for the previous 14 days and updates all the accrual entries for each day, each time the integration is run.
+In order to update Restaurant365 with these POS corrections and keep labor accruals accurate, Restaurant365 integration re-sweeps all labor entries from the POS system for the previous 14 days and updates all the accrual entries for each day, each time the integration is run.

 To learn more about how the accrual entries are reversed when you book your payroll entries from your outside payroll provider, see the training on the Payroll Journal Entry transaction.

 To learn more about how the system can accrue daily labor expenses for salaried labor, see training for the Location Setup window.

 The full list of Job Titles created from the integration with your POS can be seen in the 'Job Titles' list view, accessed from the navigation pane.
 To get there, click on the Accounting module in the lower left, then Job Titles under the Administration node on the navigation pane.
 From this view it is easy to identify which Job Titles need to be assigned GL Accounts and assigned to a Location.

 After the initial setup, and all the Job Titles have been mapped to GL Accounts, there are occasions where new Job Titles are added to the POS system.
 On the day these are used in the POS system, the Restaurant365 integration will pick these up and auto-create a new Job Title that will need to be assigned a GL Account and updated with the appropriate Location.
 There are two places to administer this on an on-going basis.

 - Using the Job Titles List view as described above.